akasoggybunz/akasoggybunz/README.md

 - Backpacking: I have been on a 13,000 peak.

 ## Support Me
-- If you like what I am up to and want to support me?
+- If you like what I am up to and want to support me.
 You can [here](https://www.buymeacoffee.com/updoots).